 If you have any questions or wish to apply for a scholarship, please contact the Admissions Team on 01543 306168.

 A limited number of means-tested bursaries are available each year.
 In circumstances of exceptional need, a 100% bursary can be awarded.
 A prospective pupil must have been offered a place at the school before an application for a bursary can be made.
 Applications for bursaries need to be submitted by the end of February in the year before entry.
+The deadline for applications for a bursary starting in September 2018 is Wednesday 28th February 2018.
 More information is available from the Bursar on 01543 306172.

 Sons and daughters of clergy may be eligible for a 10% remission of school fees.
 Children of members of the British Armed Forces and children of British civilian personnel employed by the Armed Forces may be eligible for a 50% bursary.
 Please contact the Bursar on 01543 306172 for details.